ronaktshah/OnePlusTwo_Refer_Yourself/README.md

 # How to run

-php inviteYourSelf.php -e abc -c <CODE>
+php inviteYourSelf.php -e abc -c <-->